diegojromerolopez/babik/doc/api/queryset/methods/dont_return_queryset.md

 [ActiveRecord Result](http://api.rubyonrails.org/classes/ActiveRecord/Result.html)
 will be returned with the projected fields.

+**No typecasting is done on the returned array**.
+Data is returned as-is.

-Note they can be local and also foreign fields.
+They can be local and also foreign fields.

 Examples: